-- Practices should be planned into 5 segments: - ♦ Warm-up (at least 80% free play with the ball) 5-10 minutes; use dynamic not static stretches - ♦ One or two skill drills 20 minutes - ♦ A scrimmage or game 15-20 minutes - ♦ A second drill at the end 5-7 minutes - Cool down run and stretch after practice, not before - You don't have to make it up.
-Several curricula for U12 are available (see last slide) - All activities should involve frequent touches NO STANDING IN LONG LINES - for a shooting drill without lines, see the Appendix - Use the Coaching Cycle and concept of Build-up
+- Practices should be planned into 5 segments: - ♦ Warm-up (at least 80% free play with the ball) 5-10 minutes; use dynamic not static stretches - One or two skill drills 20 minutes - ♦ A scrimmage or game 15-20 minutes - ♦ A second drill at the end 5-7 minutes - Cool down run and stretch after practice, not before - You don't have to make it up.
+Several curricula for U12 are available (see last slide) - All activities should involve frequent touches NO STANDING IN LONG LINES - for a shooting drill without lines, see the Appendix - If it doesn't work, stop.
+Do something else. - Use the Coaching Cycle and concept of Build-up